wso2-attic/product-bps/README.txt

   exact requirements, by removing certain features or by adding new optional features.
 * Performance improvements in XPath evaluations.
-* Improved BPS home page.
-* Process Monitoring support with WSO2 Business Activity Monitor.
+* Process Monitoring support with WSO2 Data Analytics Server.
 * JMX Monitoring

 New Features In This Release